- established February 26, 1917, from Boise and Idaho counties, with its county seat at Cascade

 - City of McCall

-- Roseberry General Store and Museum
+- Roseberry General Store

 - Yellow Pine Backcountry Historical Museum Back Country History Project Yellow Pine Times Yellow Pine Harmonica Contest